 4. Perfect your awesome costume.

 Halloween makes dreadful nightmares and flights of fancy come true.
 It’s time to become someone else!
 Dress up for the season in the costume you’ve had your eye on, or make your own for something truly unique.
 Some spooky decor, a quiet forest or a simple black sheet are perfect for a photoshoot with your fabulous new look.
-Then, host a costume contest with your friends with awards for the most creative and funniest.
+Then, host a virtual costume contest over Zoom with your friends with awards for the most creative and funniest.

 5. Create a brand-new Halloween tradition.